How to create an automated welcome sequence for your email list

 What to put in your automated welcome series emails

 The first thing is to decide how many welcome emails you want to send out.
-I suggest 3 to 5 is a good number.
+I suggest 5 is a good number.
+You want to send enough emails to fully welcome your new subscribers, but at the same time you don’t want to totally overwhelm them!

-The first one should be a general introduction to your blog and to you, it should thank them for subscribing, and include the free gift/opt-in offer if you have one (more about opt-in offers here).
+This email should be a general introduction to your blog and to you, it should thank them for subscribing, and tell them what to expect over the next few days.

 - It encourages engagement.